 Here’s the Problem

-I don’t want my kids to grow up to be the kind of people who keep their heads down and don’t offer up support when others are in need.
+I don’t want my kids to grow up to be the kind of people who keep their heads down and ignore others who are in need.
 If they’re walking down the street and someone yells for help, I want my grown kids to be the type of people who call 911.
 I want my kids to know that when you’re driving and you see an accident happen, you stop and help – not because it’s the law but because it’s the right thing to do.

 One of my top goals as a parent is to help build the empathy muscle in my kids, but my default reaction in those moments isn’t setting a good example.